 Scoliosis affects up to 25% of the population.
 In some countries, it impacts one out of every 4-5 individuals.
 In other words, it is a common abnormal spine curvature needing urgent attention.

 The second most common type is the juvenile idiopathic scoliosis or JIS.
 Juvenile idiopathic scoliosis is present in 15-20% of younger kids aged 4-9.
 JIS will always progress.
 JIS or juvenile idiopathic scoliosis has the second highest rate of progression.
-The only form that has a higher rate of progression is infantile scoliosis.
+The only form that has a higher percentage of progression is the infantile type.
 Parents with younger scoliotic kids need to heed the warning and opt for customized treatments as soon as a sideways curvature is detected.
-Scoliosis is diagnosed when the curve is greater than 10-degrees.
-But, when it comes to kids under the age of nine any curve that measures greater than 7-degrees should be treated conservatively before it reaches the 10-degrees mark.
+A 10-degree curve is a hallmark for diagnosing the scoliotic spine.
+But, when it comes to kids under the age of nine, curve measuring 7-degrees or less need focused treatment.
+The goal is to avoid the 10-degree mark!